Professional qualifications: what to expect from your actuarial, insurance, pensions or retail banking career

 Qualifying with a professional body such as the Institute and Faculty of Actuaries (IFoA) is a prerequisite to becoming an actuary, but professional qualifications are not essential for most other financial services roles.
 However, they can improve your future career prospects by demonstrating that you have the knowledge and skills to do a good job.

 Professional qualifications also help to bring all the graduates on a scheme (who may have have studied a variety of degree subjects) up to the same level in terms of their technical knowledge.
-Devon Edwards Joseph, who has previously completed Lloyds Banking Group’s retail banking graduate scheme, told The Guardian UK 300: ‘As part of my graduate programme, I had the option of completing a professional qualification; I did the chartered banker diploma.
+Devon Edwards Joseph, who has previously completed Lloyds Banking Group’s retail banking graduate scheme, told the UK 300: ‘As part of my graduate programme, I had the option of completing a professional qualification; I did the chartered banker diploma.
 It gave me a good grounding in financial subjects.’

 There are no specific qualifications needed for insurance careers, but studying with a professional body such as the Chartered Insurance Institute (CII) may be encouraged as part of a programme of continuing professional development.
 Bethany Randall completed the CII’s certificate for insurance in her first year of Aviva’s graduate programme.
 She told TARGETjobs Finance: ‘I wanted to understand a bit more about how insurance worked and the legal implications.
 It wasn’t a requirement of the programme but Aviva sponsored me to do it.’

 How are professional qualifications structured?

 Professional qualifications are divided into modules just like many degree courses.
 Each module carries a certain number of credits and requires a recommended number of study hours.
 Depending on the qualification, you might be given a choice of the modules you take.